aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 - `ALICE` supply `1000 RWA_1` with a value of `$1000`, receiving `1000 aRWA_1`.
 - `ALICE` borrow `100 USDC`.
 With `80% LTV`, she could borrow `700 USDC` more.
-- At this point `RWA_1_ISSUER` sanctions `ALICE`.
+- At this point `ALICE` becomes sanctioned.

 #### Resolution

 Option 1

 - `RWA_1_ISSUER` repays `100 USDC` debt onBehalfOf `ALICE`.
-- `RWA_1_ISSUER` calls `RwaAToken.authorizedTransfer` to move all `1000 aRWA_1` collateral to a separate trusted address to be custodied until the sanction case is resolved.
+- `RWA_1_ISSUER` calls `RwaAToken.authorizedTransfer` to move all `1000 aRWA_1` collateral to a separate trusted address (`RWA_1_TRUSTED`) to be custodied until the sanction case is resolved.
+- `RWA_1_ISSUER` retains off-chain agreement with `ALICE` to recoup `100 USDC` repaid debt.

 Option 2

-- `RWA_1_ISSUER` moves as much `RWA_1` as they can (at the limit of `ALICE`'s Health Factor to be 1).
+- `RWA_1_ISSUER` calls `RwaAToken.authorizedTransfer` to move as much `aRWA_1` as they can (at the limit of `ALICE`'s Health Factor to be 1) to a separate trusted address (`RWA_1_TRUSTED`) to be custodied until the sanction case is resolved.
-- When interest accrual reduces `ALICE`'s Health Factor lower than 1 (making her position liquidatable), `RWA_1_ISSUER` coordinates off-chain with permissioned liquidators to prevent liquidation, leaving the debt position until sanction is resolved.
+- When interest accrual reduces `ALICE`'s Health Factor below 1 (making her position liquidatable), `RWA_1_ISSUER` coordinates off-chain with permissioned liquidators to prevent liquidation, leaving the debt position in Horizon unaddressed until sanction is resolved.

+At the conclusion, `aRWA_1` custodied by `RWA_1_TRUSTED` can be returned or moved elsewhere to ensure legal compliance.
+It is left to `RWA_1_ISSUER` to adjudicate as required.

 #### Limitations

-- It's possible that the accrued interest could lead to bad debt and deficit accounting if the remaining collateral is not enough to cover the liquidation operation.
+- It's possible that the accrued interest could lead to bad debt and deficit accounting if the remaining collateral is insufficient to cover the remaining debt during a liquidation operation.
 - Technically speaking, any wallet whitelisted to hold the underlying RWA Token can perform liquidations.
-Therefore, if the need arises to prevent the liquidation of any specific user's position (such as in a sanctioned user case), off-chain coordination or legal agreements are required between Issuers and relevant parties.
+Therefore, if the need arises to prevent the liquidation of any specific user's position (such as in a sanctioned user case), off-chain coordination or legal agreements are required to be in place between Issuers and any relevant parties.

 ## Additional Considerations

+Consider the following scenarios involving the example permissioned `RWA_1` token.

 ### Non Allowlisted Account Can Receive RwaATokens